Lazer6769/Cart-253/Topics/frogmodjam/frogfrogfrog/pseudocode.md

 drawFly()
     Draw a black circle at the fly's position with its size

+moveirregularfly()
+add irregularfly speed to fly x add irregularfly speed to fly y move the fly back to the left once it reachs its limit

+drawirregularfly()
+    Draw a yellow circle at the irregular fly's position and its size

+moveslowfly()
+add slowfly speed to slowfly x add slowfly speed to slowfly y

 moveFrog()
     Set the frog's x to the mouse x